 Amounts incurred for services performed by TSRI under the Research Agreement were expensed to research and development expense as the services were rendered.
 During the year ended December 31, 2023, the Company did not recognize any research and development expense with respect to services performed under the Research Agreement as it was terminated during 2022.
-During the year ended December 31, 2022, the Company recognized \$1.7 million of research and development expense with respect to services performed under the Research Agreement.
+During the year ended December 31, 2023, the Company recognized \$1.7 million of research and development expense with respect to services performed under the Research Agreement expense with respect to services performed under the Research Agreement expense with respect to services performed under the Research Agreement.